Kmaina32/Ubuntu-Academy-/src/markdown_files/TELEGRAM_SETUP.md

 # How to Set Up Your Telegram Bot and Channel

-This guide will walk you through the process of creating a Telegram bot, getting your API token, creating a channel, and finding the necessary IDs to integrate with the Akili A.I.
-Academy platform.
+This guide will walk you through the process of creating a Telegram bot, getting your API token, creating a channel, and finding the necessary IDs to integrate with the Manda Network platform.

 ## Part 1: Create a Telegram Bot & Get API Token